AmbitiousCalvin/TaskManagement/README.md

 ## Future Plans
 - Might come back to this when I am more competent

-## Conclusion
+## Result of this project.
 I started this project to practice CRUD operations.
-It was tough at times, but I’ve learned a lot and look forward to improving as I build more.
+It was tough at times and I made a lot of mistakes such as (unnecessary states, effects mutations, etc...), but I’ve learned a lot and look forward to improving as I build more.
+Also, this project pushed me to read the react docs which I should have done a lot sonner.